Sharon Labossiere - the trainer behind Hanging With Hounds

 Ready to work with Sharon?

-Serving busy pet parents in Calgary with private dog training, private puppy training, separation anxiety home alone training, canine massage, pet first aid.
+Serving busy pet parents in Sooke/Langford BC with private in-person dog and puppy training.
+Remote/virtual training clients including separation anxiety home alone training are served across Canada.

 My goal in life is to be as good a person as my dog already thinks I am. ...Unknown